ga-curriculum/python-jupyter-notebooks-installfest-mid-2024/windows/README.md

 4. **Select Your Python Environment:**

-   - Ensure that your Python environment is selected.
-If you’ve created the `ga-env` environment, select it by clicking on the Python version displayed in the bottom left corner of VS Code and choosing `ga-env` from the list.
+   - If you’ve created the `ga-env` environment, you need to make sure it's selected as the active Python environment in VS Code.
+   - Press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> to open the Command Palette.
+   - In the Command Palette, start typing `Python: Select Interpreter` and select this option when it appears.
+   - A list of available Python environments will show up.
+Look for `ga-env` in the list (it might include the full path to the environment and mention `conda` or `miniconda`).
+   - Click on `ga-env` to select it as the active Python environment.

+   If you don't see `ga-env` in the list, make sure the environment is activated in your terminal and VS Code is restarted.

 ### Running Jupyter Notebooks in VS Code